 |DELETE||OLD references are valid|

 The BEFORE or AFTER keyword determines when the trigger actions will be executed relative to the insertion, modification or removal of the associated row.
+BEFORE is the default when neither keyword is present.

 An ON CONFLICT clause may be specified as part of an UPDATE or INSERT action within the body of the trigger.
 However if an ON CONFLICT clause is specified as part of the statement causing the trigger to fire, then conflict handling policy of the outer statement is used instead.